luc-hens/luc-hens.github.io/guide.md

 * If you are not a native speaker of English and write in English: a good dictionary to translate to and from English.
 (Als je in het Engels schrijft en Nederlandstalig bent zijn de Prisma Woordenboeken Engels-Nederlands en Nederlands-Engels een goede koop.)
 * Als je in het Nederlands schrijft en Nederlands is niet je thuistaal, koop dan een goed Nederlands verklarend zakwoordenboek, en raadpleeg het regelmatig (bijvoorbeeld om na te gaan of een zelfstandig naamwoord een het- of de-woord is).
 Een goede koop (9,99 euro) is: Weijnen, A.A. &amp; Fricq-Weijnen, A.P.G.M.A.
 (2018). *Prisma Woordenboeken: Nederlands.* Antwerpen: Prisma.
 <!-- *If you write in Dutch: Ludo Permentier (2003). *Stijlboek.* Roeselare: Roularta (ISBN: 9054665017) -->
 * Your **textbooks**.
 Don't sell your textbooks after you completed a course.
 You'll only recover a fraction of the price you paid and you'll regret you sold them soon.
 Your collection of textbooks is the start of a professional reference library that you will use intensively during the remainder of your undergraduate studies, in graduate school, and during your professional career.
 Here's a list of undergraduate textbooks I recommend for a range of economics subjects I am familiar with (any recent edition will do).
 For principles of economics: Gregory N. Mankiw, *Principles of Economics* (any edition) (we use the European edition: Gregory N. Mankiw and Mark P. Taylor, *Economics*, but the US edition is much better).
 For intermediate-level macroeconomics: Gregory N. Mankiw, * Macroeconomics*, or Olivier Blanchard,* Macroeconomics*.
 For intermediate-level microeconomics: Robert S. Pindyck and Daniel L. Rubinfeld, *Microeconomics*, or Hal R. Varian, *Intermediate Microeconomics: A Modern Approach*.
 For international economics: Paul R. Krugman, Maurice Obstfeld, and Marc J. Melitz, *International Economics: Theory and Policy*, or Robert Feenstra and Alan Taylor, *International Economics*.
 For development economics and growth: David Weil, *Economic Growth*.
 For applied statistics: Sharpe, De Veaux, and Velleman, *Business Statistics*; De Veaux, Velleman, and Bock (2013); *Intro Stats*; or (although somewhat outdated) Freedman, Pisani, and Purves, *Statistics*.
-For introductory econometrics: Damodar Gujarati and Dawn Porter, *Basic Econometrics.*; Jeffery Wooldridge *Introductory Econometrics: A Modern Approach*.
+For introductory econometrics: Damodar Gujarati and Dawn Porter, *Basic Econometrics*; Jeffery Wooldridge *Introductory Econometrics: A Modern Approach*.
 For advanced econometrics: William Greene, *Econometric Analysis*.

 #### Which handouts do I need to get started?
 Dowload, print, and read the following:

-*My (written_work.html">rules for written work)
+* My (written_work.html">rules for written work)
-*The guidelines on (summary_writing.html">summary writing) from your freshman composition class.
+* The guidelines on (summary_writing.html">summary writing) from your freshman composition class.
-*The document on (Typesetting_math.pdf">how to typeset math) (pdf)
+* The document on [how to typeset math](Typesetting_math.pdf) (pdf)
 <!--	*Syllabus (contains, among other things, the time schedule to submit work) -->

 #### Which software do I need to get started?